santacroce12/santacroce12/README.md

 * NVR/DVR configuration and support
 * Networks, connectivity and PoE devices
 * Technical support and troubleshooting
-* Integrations with platforms such as DexManager
+* Integrations with platforms such as DexxManager
 * Visual templates for displaying operational data on monitors

 ---